Dhiraj-tech/Car-shop-ecommerce/README.md

 # Car-shop-ecommerce

 Car-shop-ecommerce is an e-commerce website built with the MERN stack (MongoDB, Express, React, and Node.js).
 It allows users to buy car related spare parts and car accessories online.
-The website is secured with JSON Web Tokens (JWT) and only allows logged-in users to buy car spare parts and accessories.

 Features: